It Ends Tonight

 We stayed quiet for a moment.
 Like an understood moment of silence for her.

 “Sorry to dump that all on you.
-I guess it's just better to get it out than to let it fester around in my mind.” he said.
+I guess it's just better to get it out than to let it fester in my mind,” he said.

 I meant it.
 More than he could know.
-I left my house at 18.
-I remember walking down the street I had lived in all my life, right after my mother and shot her last slur and planted her last slap across my face before locking the door and threatening to kill me if I came back.
+I’d left my house at 18.
+I remember walking down the street I had lived on all my life, right after my mother had rattled off her last slur and planted her last slap across my face before locking the door and threatening to kill me if I ever came back.
 I really thought she meant it that time.
-I remember the tree I would race my friends to loomed at the street corner waving goodbye to me as its branches bent at the will of the wind.
-That crooked stop sign adjacent to that street corner which had been abused by the previous outburst of a hurricane a couple years before.
-Those first couple months on the street I didn't know where to go.
-My friends were off to college and it wasn't until I ran out of couches to crash on that reality set in: The world is quiet.
+I remember the tree I would race my friends to looming over the street corner waving goodbye to me, as its branches bent to the will of the wind.
+That crooked stop sign adjacent to the same street corner, which had been abused by a hurricane a couple years before.
+Those first couple months on the street, I didn't know where to go.
+My friends were off to college, and it wasn't until I ran out of couches to crash on that reality set in: The world is quiet.
 Back at home the sound was constant.
 Comments on my grades, my split ends, having a boyfriend, not having a boyfriend.
-And though these after chats were perfectly crafted to make you feel like shit, it was noise.
+And though these after-chats were perfectly crafted to make you feel like shit, it was still just noise.
 When you're alone there's really nothing.
 Sitting on a park bench that nagging voice inside your head screams and warps and melts until you can't bear to think anymore.
 Until you don't feel human.
 You feel out of your body, watching the chest of a sad carcass rise and fall with the sun as the days inevitably pass.
 I guess that's why I wanted to step into the road.
-Truthfully I had long accepted that I would never be able to go back to that little girl in the back of her dads car.
+Truthfully, I had long accepted that I would never be able to go back to that little girl in the back of her dad’s car.
 I just needed the hollow emptiness of living in silence to stop.
 That paradox of a dead person inside a living person's body.
 I wanted to close the gap.

-“Looks like we’re here” he declared, and suddenly I heard once again that burst of sound that reminds me that I'm still a person.
+“Looks like we’re here,” he declared, and suddenly I heard once again that burst of sound that reminds me I'm still a person.

 I looked up and suddenly acknowledged the large building planted in front of us.
 Its exterior was concrete plastered deep grey.
 Black bolded letters spelling out Haven Home stuck to the building's cover.
-It stood at least 3 stories from what I could tell.
+It stood at least three stories from what I could tell.
 The doors automatically opened for us as we got closer.
-Rosy carpet coated the floor of the entrance.
-A large desk sat on the back wall of the main entrance and on its sides were two corridors which went to what I assumed were respective housing areas.
+Rosy carpeting covered the floor of the entrance.
+A large desk sat on the back wall of the main entrance, and on its sides were two corridors which went to what I assumed were respective housing areas.
 The receptionist was a young girl, maybe 17 or 18.
 No doubt she was there for some sort of passion project, a shiny badge for her to advertise to colleges.
 She squinted slightly as Greg got closer.
-As they talked I once again became aware of my own smell.
+As they talked, I once again became aware of my own smell.
 How long had I smelled like this?
 I wondered.
-I shook the thought off and bathed in the cool air pouring onto me from the air conditioner above.
+I shook the thought off and bathed in the cool air pouring from the air conditioner above.

-“Take care of yourself, for your parents sake” He meant it with no ill intention, but back then my parents' sake would be better served if I walked into the road.
+“Take care of yourself, for your parents sake.”
+He meant it with no ill intention, but back then, my parents' sake would be better served if I had walked into the road.

-“You too.”
-I said.
-He turned to walk down the corridor to the right of the entrance desk and I called out his name leading him to turn his head.
+“You, too,” I said.
+He turned to walk down the corridor to the right of the entrance desk, and I called out his name

 “For your daughters sake.
-Take care of yourself too” I clarified.
-A smile filled his face and he disappeared into the dim lighting of the hall.
+Take care of yourself, too,” I clarified.
+A smile spread across his face, and he disappeared into the dim lighting of the hall.

 The hall to the women's housing area was essentially a pop-up book of affirmations.
-SKIES THE LIMIT! exclaimed from a poster with its backdrop as doves, maybe, flying into a perfect printed blue sky.
+SKY’S THE LIMIT! exclaimed from a poster with a backdrop of doves, maybe, flying into a perfectly printed blue sky.
 Another one stated NEVER GIVE UP with a fist punching up into a plain white background, accompanied by an adjacent poster reading SHE IS CLOTHED WITH STRENGTH AND DIGNITY; SHE LAUGHS WITHOUT FEAR OF THE FUTURE - PROVERBS 31:25.
-I found the number of the room the lady assigned me and peeked into the open space.
+I found the number of the room the lady’d assigned me and peeked into the open space.
 There were two twin beds.
 One was bare with only a comforter and a blanket folded on top of the mattress.
 The other was covered by an array of vibrant blankets, its surroundings heavily personalized.
-Drawings scribbled in crayon were taped to the wall and various stuffed animals rested on top of the bed.
+Drawings scribbled in crayon were taped to the wall, and various stuffed animals rested on top of the bed.

 “Marisol!” someone yelled, the voice getting louder as a woman turned the corner.